socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 [VO]
 Functions like these are called stateless functional components in React and they are the building blocks with which we build our interfaces.

-In the next video, I want to focus on this most fundamental building block of React.
+In the next video, I want to focus on this most fundamental building block of React -- the component.
 I'll see you there.